-MATH 098: Intermediate Algebra I
+MATH 098 : Intermediate Algebra I

-This course is designed to prepare the student for MATH&146, MATH&107, MATH&131, MATH&132, and PHIL&120 as well as science course work.
-Topics include the study of intermediate algebraic operations and concepts, and the structure and use of algebra.
-This includes solving, graphing, and applications of linear equations; working with quadratic functions, introduction to functions and models; and exponential and logarithmic functions along with applications.
-Students cannot earn credit for both MAP 119 and MATH 098 because they are equivalent courses.
-Students planning to take MATH&141 should enroll in MATH099 rather than this course.
-Prerequisite: Completion of MATH 094/MAP 117 or a higher placement .
-(Formerly: MPC 095, 096).
+This course is designed to prepare the student for_MATH&146, MATH&107, MATH&131, MATH&132, and PHIL&120 as well as science course work.
+Topics include the study of intermediate algebraic operations and concepts, and the

+Credits 5 Lecture Hours 55 Prereguisites

+Completion of MATH 094/MAP 117 or a higher placement.